16 Top Philadelphia Landmarks to Visit

 City Hall was completed in 1901

 Center Square was one of the five original parks laid out by William Penn in 1682.
 That space is now occupied by the ornate Philadelphia City Hall.
-The largest municipal building in the United States, it’s nearly impossible to miss on a visit to Philadelphia thanks to its size and unique construction.
+The largest municipal building in the United States, it’s impossible to miss thanks to its size and unique construction.

 The exterior of the building is an artwork itself, covered in over 250 statues designed by Alexander Milne Calder, the patriarch of the Calder family of sculptors.
-At the top of the 548-foot tower, a statue of William Penn looks out over the city.
-Inside, rooms including the City Council Chamber, the Mayor’s Reception Room, and the Conversation Hall are some of the most sumptuous in the city.
+A statue of William Penn looks out over the city at the top of the 548-foot tower, which was the tallest in Philadelphia for 80 years after it was built.

 LOVE Park